MeanderSolutions/Manuela_ABtesting_Python/README.md

 The goal of the project was to analyse the results of an A/B test run by an e-commerce website and to help the company understand if they should implement the new page or keep the old page.

-I used Python and  linear regression to check A/B testing results, to compare the performance of two versions of websites – old and new.
+I used Python and  linear regression to check A/B testing results and to compare the performance of two versions of websites – old and new.
--	I gathered data from the company’s csv files, cleaned it, and then prepared it for A/B testing by creating new tables with data on things like how long people spend on each website, how many pages they visit, etc.
+-	I gathered data from the company’s CSV files, cleaned them, and then prepared it for A/B testing by creating new tables with data on things like how long people spend on each website, how many pages they visit, etc.
 	Then I used a linear regression model to see if there is a relationship between which website they are on (new or old) and these metrics.
 -	For example, if the regression shows that people spend significantly more time on the new website compared to the old one, I could conclude that the new website is likely better.
-If the regression shows no significant difference , then there may not be a clear winner between the two versions.
+If the regression shows no significant difference, then there may not be a clear winner between the two versions.